What to Blog About When You Don’t Know What to Blog About

 - Learn about examples of blogs in different categories that make full time incomes

 - Know how to move confidently forward and start your blog

 - Know what to do when all else fails

 - Find out what your first blog posts should be about

 How to Discover What You Should Blog About

 So you’ve decided you want to blog, but now you’re stuck, what should you blog about?
 Before we get into the technical step by step process regarding the perfect blog topic, let’s start with this little secret to help you know what to blog about.

 Keep this in mind as you’re reading the post.
-The easiest way to grow a blog is to find a topic that is super duper popular and to create amazing content around it.
+The easiest way to grow a blog is to find a topic that is popular and to create amazing content around it.
 I’ve seen new blogs grow from nothing to a full time income quickly by finding the right niche and producing great content consistently.